-According to the Policy the Remuneration Committee gives an opinion and monitors the variable remuneration of staff under the Policy ("Authorized Persons"), connected with risk management and compliance.
-Additionally, every year the Remuneration Committee approves the amounts and the conditions of awarding the variable remuneration of Authorized Persons before they are approved, respectively, by the Supervisory Board or the Management Board.
 Additionally, each time, in case of the change of the Policy the Remuneration Committee gives its opinion on the changes, including the amounts and components of remuneration, taking into account a cautious and stable risk, capital and liquidity management, and paying special attention to long-term interests of the Bank, the interest of the Bank's shareholders and investors.
-In 2014 there were 5 meetings of the Remuneration Committee.
+In 2015 there were four meetings of the Remuneration Committee.